-Deals, Specials And Freebies For Tax Day 2018
+Deals, Specials, And Freebies For Tax Day 2018

 Even Chuck E. Cheese is offering discounts this year.

-“We know this can be a stressful time for families so we want give them the break they deserve,” said Ashley Zickefoose, chief marketing and concept officer at CEC Entertainment, Inc. “This year, we’re bringing back a fan-favorite deal for an extended period, providing families the flexibility to enjoy a meal both parents and kids are guaranteed to love.”
+“We know this can be a stressful time for families so we want give them the break they deserve,” said Ashley Zickefoose, chief marketing and concept officer at CEC Entertainment, Inc.

+“This year, we’re bringing back a fan-favorite deal for an extended period, providing families the flexibility to enjoy a meal both parents and kids are guaranteed to love.”

 Below are some of the best discounts with links as some will require coupons.